-- Peel the butternut squash and cut it into 1" cubes (see my visual guide on How to Cut Butternut Squash, if needed).
+- Peel and cut the squash into 1" cubes (see my visual guide on How to Cut Butternut Squash, if needed).

-- Place the butternut squash cubes into a large bowl, and toss well with the oil, salt, and black pepper.
+- Place the cubes into a large bowl, and toss well with the oil, salt, and black pepper.

-- Pour the prepared butternut squash onto the parchment lined baking sheet, scraping any oil from the bowl onto the paper as well.
+- Spread the pieces out evenly onto the parchment lined baking sheet, scraping any oil from the bowl onto the paper as well.

-- Spread in an even layer, then roast for 30 minutes, until the squash is starting to brown on the edges.
+- Roast for 30 minutes, until the cubes are starting to brown on the edges.

-- Use a turner to flip and redistribute the squash throughout the pan, and roast for another 10-20 minutes, until the squash is soft and thoroughly caramelized on the outer surfaces, but not burned.
+- Use a turner to flip and redistribute the squash throughout the pan, and roast for another 10-20 minutes, until the pieces are soft and thoroughly caramelized on the outer surfaces, but not burned.
 It's important to keep your eye on it.

-- Let the butternut squash cool slightly for a couple minutes, then serve!
+- Let cool slightly for a couple minutes, then serve!